Dentures: Retention

 Retention is the principle that describes how well the denture is prevented from moving vertically in the opposite direction of insertion.
 The better the topographical mimicry of the intaglio (interior) surface of the denture base to the surface of the underlying mucosa, the better the retention will be (in removable partial dentures, the clasps are a major provider of retention), as surface tension, suction and friction will aid in keeping the denture base from breaking intimate contact with the mucosal surface.
 It is important to note that the most critical element in the retentive design of a maxillary complete denture is a complete and total border seal (complete peripheral seal) in order to achieve 'suction'.
 The border seal is composed of the edges of the anterior and lateral aspects and the posterior palatal seal.
 The posterior palatal seal design is accomplished by covering the entire hard palate and extending not beyond the soft palate and ending 1–2 mm from the vibrating line.

 Prosthodontists use a scale called the Kapur index to quantify denture stability and retention.

 Implant technology can vastly improve the patient's denture-wearing experience by increasing stability and preventing bone from wearing away.
 Implants can also aid retention.
 Instead of merely placing the implants to serve as blocking mechanism against the denture's pushing on the alveolar bone, small retentive appliances can be attached to the implants that can then snap into a modified denture base to allow for tremendously increased retention.
-Available options include a metal "Hader bar" or precision balls attachments.
+Available options include a metal "Hader bar" or precision ball attachments.